moiezl/moiezl.github.io/_projects/1_project.md

     ---
     layout: page
-    title: project
+    title: Thanatos
-    description: a project with a background image
+    description: Lead manager/programmer for a University project with team of 5.
     img: /assets/img/12.jpg
     ---